 Anencephaly is a neural tube defect characterized by the absence of a part of the skull and the brain.
 It occurs when the neural tube fails to close.

 The exact cause is unknown but it is frequently associated with exposure to environmental toxins and inadequate intake of folic acid during the first trimester of pregnancy.
-The distinct characteristics of a baby with this birth defect are the absence of the skull, the absence of a part of the brain, and presence of facial deformities.
+The distinct characteristics of a baby with this birth defect are the absence of the skull, the absence of a part of the brain, and the presence of facial deformities.

-Down syndrome is a genetic defect that occurs after an extra copy of chromosome 21 was formed and in turn causes changes in the normal development of the body and the brain.
-Physical signs that are common to all children with Down syndrome are flat face, short neck, small ears, slanted eyes, one palmar crease and poor muscle tone.
+Down syndrome is a genetic defect that occurs after an extra copy of chromosome 21 was formed and in turn, causes changes in the normal development of the body and the brain.
+Physical signs that are common to all children with Down syndrome are a flat face, short neck, small ears, slanted eyes, one palmar crease and poor muscle tone.

 Hydrocephalus is the accumulation of CSF or cerebrospinal fluid inside the cranium which causes the brain to swell.
-There is an abnormal accumulation of CSF when there is overproduction of CSF, or when the passageway of the fluid is disturbed or blocked.
+There is an abnormal accumulation of CSF when there is an overproduction of CSF, or when the passageway of the fluid is disturbed or blocked.

 Other health problems associated with spina bifida are hydrocephalus, urinary problem, bowel problem and learning disability.
-If the mother fails to take in an adequate amount of folic acid during pregnancy, there is also an increase tendency for the child to develop this defect.
+If the mother fails to take in an adequate amount of folic acid during pregnancy, there is also an increasing tendency for the child to develop this defect.